Rauno Heinla

 Rauno Heinla (born 7 June 1982) is an Estonian professional strongman competitor.
 He is a specialist in the deadlift events and is regarded as one of the best deadlifters in the world.

 Strongman career

-Born in Tartu, Estonia, Rauno started his Strongman career 2000 in local strongman competition Kõrveküla rammumees, first national title was by winning the Estonia's strongest Man competition in 2008.
-He's the only Estonian to win this title 6 times following the footsteps of Tarmo Mitt and Andrus Murumets (both who won 5 times each).
+Born in Tartu, Estonia, Rauno started his Strongman career in 2000 in the local strongman competition Kõrveküla rammumees.
+He won his first national title by winning the Estonia's Strongest Man competition in 2008.
+He's the only Estonian to win this title 6 times following in the footsteps of Tarmo Mitt and Andrus Murumets (who both won 5 times each).
 For most of his career, Rauno trained with fellow Estonian Strongman Lauri Nämi.

 Rauno identifies heavy stones and deadlift for reps as his favourite events, and also recognizes that he needs to improve his truck pulls and super yokes.